Vivekkumarsahu07/Vivekkumarsahu07/README.md

 ## Glad to see you here!

 I am currently a student, pursuing integrated(M-TECH) in CSE specialization in Computation and Data Science.
-I love prorgramming, working on real life projects, reading and playing football.
+I love prorgramming, working on real life projects, travelling and playing football.
 As a student i am currently working on developing my skills and like to work in a group.

 ### Talking about Personal Stuffs: